Ahmadc413/QA3/README.md

 - Create Question class for display and validation operations
 - Implement error handling for database operations
 - Follow OOP principles with proper documentation and comments

+INSTRUCTIONS ON USE
+The password for the admin is username:admin with the password being admin123